JasonTuyen/personal-site/src/pages/posts/personal-website.md

 ### Design
-After deciding how I would build my website, I set out to create a rough draft design.
+After deciding how I would build my website, I set out to create a rough design.
-I used Figma to design my wireframe mockups and was able to create mockups in a few hours.
+I used Figma to design my wireframe mockups and was able to create one in a few hours.
-As you can see, in the end I didn't copy the design exactly, but rough drafts are more of a guideline and estimate anyways.
+As you can see, in the end I didn't copy the design exactly, but rough drafts are more of a guideline anyways.

-During this phase I also decided how many pages I would have and how the layout of the pages will look like.
+During this phase I also decided how many pages I would have and how the layout of the pages would look like.
 My original draft was 5 pages (homepage, about page, project page, blog page, and other-misc page).
 In the final result I had 4 pages (homepage, about page, project page, and other-misc page).
-Here's the original Figma sketches
+Eventually, I updated my site to include a contact page.

 I also had a color scheme in my mockup that I changed up in the final result since I found out about Typography.